Foot Care for Seniors

 How should people with diabetes care for their feet?

 If you have diabetes, seemingly minor-league foot problems can pose serious threats to your health.
 The disease often damages the blood vessels that feed the feet, which means small wounds will heal slowly and can even develop gangrene.
-In many cases, what started out as a simple corn or blister becomes a life-threatening infection that forces amputation of the foot or leg.
+In some cases, what started out as a simple corn or blister becomes a life-threatening infection that forces amputation of the foot or leg.
 To complicate things further, diabetes can also deaden the nerves in the feet, making it easy to overlook minor wounds as they fester and worsen.

 For these reasons, people with diabetes have to be extra vigilant about foot care, especially if they've had the disease for several years.
 Here are some tips for maintaining healthy feet: